Syria denies it is holding American journalist Austin Tice

 In May, top Lebanese security official Maj.
 Gen. Abbas Ibrahim met with U.S. officials in Washington as part of mediation efforts between the U.S. and Syria for Tice’s release.
 Ibrahim, the chief of Lebanon’s General Security Directorate, has mediated complicated hostage releases in the past.

+In May, Biden met Tice’s parents and reiterated his commitment to working toward “Austin’s long overdue return to his family.”

+In the final months of the Trump administration, two U.S. officials — including the government’s top hostage negotiator, Roger Carstens, a former Army Special Forces officer — made a secret visit to Damascus to seek information on Tice and other Americans who have disappeared in Syria.
+It was the highest-level talks in years between the U.S. and Assad’s government, though Syrian officials offered no meaningful information on Tice.

 Tice went missing shortly after his 31st birthday on Aug.
-14, 2012 at a checkpoint in a contested area west of the capital Damascus.
-A video released a month later showed him blindfolded and held by armed men, saying “Oh, Jesus.”
+14, 2012 at a checkpoint in a contested area west of the capital of Damascus.
+A video released a month later showed him blindfolded and held by armed men, saying, “Oh, Jesus.”
 He has not been heard from since.

 Tice is one of two Americans who went missing in Syria.
 The other is Majd Kamalmaz, a psychologist from Virginia, who vanished in Syria in 2017.